vcardui/CinePop/README.md

 * Applied POO to GUIs

 ## 💡 Inspiration for creating this project
 This was one of the tasks I did for my Computing Languages II college course final project.
 In my project, I had to present along with my teammates the topic "CSV files" in C#.
-I did this program as an example excercice for the presentation.
+I did this program as an example exercise for the presentation.

 I wanted to make a real life example of the CSV's capabilities, so I came up with the idea of a Movie Ticket Store after catching myself looking at my local movie theater schedule for watching a movie.